High-impact action guide

-The information and insights are useful to all kinds of change makers, from project owners and community leaders to decision makers in the public, private and third sector.
-What makes the research findings exciting is their relevance to so many people and different organisations.
+The information and insights are useful to all kinds of people.
+From those who want to learn more, perhaps by attending a People’s Emergency Briefing event or by joining a local sustainability group; to community leaders and decision makers in the public, private and third sector.
+What makes this action guide exciting is its relevance to so many change makers.

 Key report findings